What’s the big deal about bad neighbors?

 research is done into exactly where they will be hosted at, who they are registering the domain name through, other sites nearby, and other subtle variables – such as a dedicated or shared server.
 Many decide to go with the inexpensive hosting provider to save costs, choose an inexpensive domain registrar, and use default packages to get their site rolling, all with little regard on the area they will be residing in.
 This is much like buying or renting a home with little or no insight into the neighborhood you are about to move into.

 While usually this can work out with little problem, one can end up moving into a less than reputable area of the Internet.
-The result can have a negative valuation on your site in many ways, from SEO to unexpectedly being put onto a blacklist due to who you share space with.
+The result can have a negative valuation on your site in many ways, from SEO to unexpectedly being put onto a blocklist due to who you share space with.

 Much like metropolitan areas throughout the world, the Internet has it’s own rough parts of town.
 These can include hosting providers who care more about money then their reputation, registrars who do not fully follow the rules set forth by ICANN’s Registrar Accreditation Agreement (RAA), domains that have been compromised without the owners knowledge and are being used for malicious purposes, or, on the flip side of that, known malicious domains hosting nefarious content by the owner for the purpose of infecting visitors computers for various reasons.
 All of these can affect you or your company’s presence on the web in different ways, and usually not for the better.